kpet/clvk/README.md

   [Talvos](https://github.com/talvos/talvos).
 Talvos emulates the Vulkan API and provides an interpreter for SPIR-V modules.
 You don't need Vulkan-compatible hardware and drivers to run clvk using Talvos.
+  The path to Talvos's sources must be provided by the user using `CLVK_TALVOS_DIR`.

 * `-DCLVK_VULKAN_IMPLEMENTATION=loader` enables building against a copy of the Vulkan Loader sources provided by the user using `CLVK_VULKAN_LOADER_DIR`.